Engee documentation

 Details

-Select this check box to output the conjugate control vector.
-Otherwise, the control vector will not be conjugated.
+Select this checkbox to display the conjugate control vector.
+Otherwise, the control vector will not be conjugate.

 Default value